MS / Post Grad admissions in the USA

 - Improving undergraduate academic grades

 - Work on admission essays

-The college applications process can be stressful for parents of teenagers, since it exposes “our vanities, our social ambitions and class insecurities, and most profoundly our love and hopes for our children.”
-College can cost tens or even hundreds of thousands of dollars over a four-year period.
+The MS applications process can be stressful for parents of students, since it exposes “our vanities, our social ambitions and class insecurities, and most profoundly our love and hopes for our children.”
+An MS can cost fifty to one hundred and fifty thousand dollars (Caltech) over a two-year period.